numocash/squeeth-amm/README.md

-# ⚡ Numo
+# ⚡ Numo-0

 ### Access squared leverage on any token.

-Smart contracts suite of Numo, an automated market maker that replicates that payoff of a power perpetual on the EVM.
+Smart contracts suite of Numo-0, an automated market maker that replicates "Squeeth" on the EVM -- an option-like derivative that squares returns.

 ## Installation